The Green Engineer, Inc.

 United States

 The Green Engineer, Inc is a sustainable design consulting firm specializing in energy efficient and sustainable solutions for the built environment.
-Founded in 2005 by Christopher Schaffner, the firm currently has a staff of twenty-five, with twenty LEED-accredited professionals.
+Founded in 2005 by Christopher Schaffner, the firm currently has a staff of twenty-seven, with twenty LEED-accredited professionals.
 The Green Engineer sees sustainability as a core goal shared by all design team members and stakeholders.
 The Green Engineer Inc practices Integrative Design, a whole system approach, which looks at diverse connections in buildings and explores their inter-relationships.
 Their practice uses tools such as energy and daylight modeling and life-cycle assessment of materials, to analyze project performance and inform decision-making.
 They provide guidance in determining appropriate sustainable design measures for each project.
 The Green Engineer firm consists of both Project Managers and Building Performance Analysts, which enable them to mange a LEED project from start to finish.
 They also consult for non-LEED clients, including affordable housing agencies and other non-profit developers.
 The Green Engineer, Inc is a member of the U.S. Green Building Council, has adopted the Architecture 2030 Challenge, and is an Energy Star partner.

 Overall B Impact Score